microsoft/GPS-Well-Architected-Partner-Training/docs/2.b Well-Architected Process Guide/index.md

 * [ ] Performance Efficiency
 * [ ] Reliability
 * [ ] Operational Excellence
-* [ ] Security
+* [x] Security

 > 🆘 If you are not sure, start with the Cost Optimization one.
 It will have an easily measurable impact in terms of savings, and the budget margin you will gain could serve to enhance the other pillars afterward.
+Another good one to start with is the Security one.

 ### People and resources